procount/pinn/noobsconfig.md

 This specifies the new group of the file e.g. `root`

 ### TXT file controls
-@filename.tar - untarred
-@filename.tar.xz - untarred

 In addition to the list of files to copy, TXT files can contain controls which are identified by the use of the '@' symbol in column 1 of each line.
 The following controls are defined:

 #### @filename.tar
 #### @filename.tar.xz

-.tar and and .tar.xz files preceded by th@filename.tar - untarred
-@filename.tar.xz - untarrede '@' symbol are decompressed to the root folder of the target partition, rather than just being copied.
+.tar and and .tar.xz files preceded by the '@' symbol are decompressed to the root folder of the target partition, rather than just being copied.
 NOTE: If you are already using a `(flavour)_(partitionName).tar(.xz)` file, you should NOT specify it in this text file as well, otherwise it would be installed twice.
-@filename.tar - untarred
-@filename.tar.xz - untarred

 #### @filename.txt
 This is used to include another TXT control file and process it.